ProtopiaTech/workshop-apim-en/apimanagement-4.md

 Another C# example to manipulate the response body, depending on the product - with this expression a subscriber of the Starter product will only get back a subset of the information.
 Other products will get the full information.

-- Open the Star Wars API | GetPeopleById operation 'Code View'
+- Open the Star Wars API, then open the GetPeopleById operation 'Code View'
 - Add the outbound policy to conditionally change the response body
 - Invoke the API using the Starter product key and examine the response
 - Invoke the API using the Unlimited product key and examine the response